 Social Studies Master of Arts Degree Program

-The University offers two masters degree programs in social studies.
-The first program is designed to permit individuals to pursue an interdisciplinary program in social studies.
+The Mater's program in Social Studies is designed to permit individuals to pursue an interdisciplinary program in social studies.
 Within the general limits outlined here, programs are tailored to individual interests.
-The second program is open only to students who possess a provisional certification in social studies.
 Students with a bachelor's degree in a general liberal arts program with a major in one of the social studies who wish to prepare themselves for secondary-school teaching should consult the requirements for the Master of Science in Secondary Education offered by the School of Education.

 General Sequence (30 credits minimum)